 Other regular programs:

-The Children’s Program will start on September 28th, and will be held every Sunday thereafter unless otherwise announced.
+The Children’s Program will be held every second Sunday of the month unless otherwise announced.

 The children’s program is designed to be a time where children and adults can practice together and also engage in their own separate practices.
 While the adult sit is going on, adults will create a space for children which will involve mindfulness activities, stories, songs, meditation practice and instruction, games and play time, art projects, and simply the space for the children to engage in and create their own sense of community with each other.
 We will begin and end the morning with adults and children together in the shrine room.

 Parents are encouraged to bring their children or grandchildren to take part in this opportunity.

 This event is free and open to the public; donations are requested for supplies for the program – $10 per family suggested donation.